 - By Animal Rights Media | Anupam Katkar

 Kip Andersen and Keegan Kuhn were interviewed on 24th September, 2014.
-This is Part 1 of the interview, and is free for reproduction, provided that the text is not modified or edited in any manner.
+This interview is in the public domain and can be copied or shared freely, provided that the text is not edited in any manner.
 Original is available under ‘Notes’ at http://www.facebook.com/AnimalRightsMedia.

 To stay up-to-date with the latest at Cowspiracy, you can like their Facebook page, or follow Cowspiracy on Twitter.
 Help protect our Earth by creating a vegan world.
 Thanks for reading!